ILIAS-eLearning/ILIAS/Services/Certificate/README.md

 Public API classes:
 * `Certificate\API\UserCertificateAPI`

+### UserCertificateAPI

 `UserCertificateAPI::getUserCertificateData` will return an `array` of `ilUserCertificateData`.
   `ilUserCertificateData` contains specific information of users who achieved a certificate.

-The method will need an `array` of `usr_id`, an `UserDataFilter` object and array of `ilCtrl-enabled GUI class` names that will be used to create a link to download the certificate.
+  The method will need an `UserDataFilter` object and array of `ilCtrl-enabled GUI class` names that will be used to create a link to download the certificate.

 _Attention: This API will not check if a user has access to the certificate link.
-Please make sure the user using this API has every privilege to download the certificates_
+Please make sure the user using this API has every privilege to download the certificates._

+### UserDataFilter

+The `UserDataFilter` contains the elements to limit the final result set.
+The first parameter MUST be an `array` of `usr_id`.

 ## Migration